 in-line CSS requires the developer/designer to specify the formatting instructions on a line-by-line basis.
 This helps the email client to load the signature in a better way without losing out on visual elements.

 10. Don’t ignore call-to-actions

-Call-to-actions are used when you want the user to take some action to see your email or your email signature.
-But, given the position and the size of your email signature, what possible CTA can you add?
+Call to action is used when you want the user to take some action to see your email or your email signature.
+But, given the position and the size of your email signature, what possible Call to action can you add?

 12. Don’t forget to update the email signature